WebOrigami/docs/src/eg/intro.md

 ## Serve a transformed graph of stuff

-We can ask `eg` to serve HTML created using `map` and the template we saw earlier.
+You can ask `eg` to serve data transformed into HTML using `map` and the template we saw earlier.

 ```sh
 $ eg "serve map(greetings.yaml, template)"